The reverse mathematics of the pigeonhole hierarchy: Forcing with trees

 \begin{definition} Let~$\TT$ be the notion of forcing whose \emph{conditions} are infinite primitive recursive trees, partially ordered by the inclusion relation.
 We write $S \leq T$ for the inclusion and say that $S$ \emph{extends} $T$. \end{definition}

-A class~$\P \subseteq \cs$ is $\Pi^0_1$ iff there is a co-c.e. pruned tree~$T \subseteq \bstr$ such that $\P = [T]$.
-Using a time trick, for every co-c.e. tree~$T$, there is a primitive recursive tree~$S$ such that $[T] = [S]$ (see \cite[Lemma 3.8]{wang2016definability}).
+A non-empty class~$\P \subseteq \cs$ is $\Pi^0_1$ if and only if there is a co-c.e. pruned (i.e. with no leaves) tree~$T \subseteq \bstr$ such that $\P = [T]$.
+Using a delaying trick, for every co-c.e. tree~$T$, there is a primitive recursive tree~$S$ such that $[T] = [S]$ (see \cite[Lemma 3.8]{wang2016definability}).
 It follows that there is a primitive recursive tree whose paths are exactly the $\{0,1\}$-valued DNC functions.

-The partial order $(\TT, \leq)$ being non-computable, the usual inductive definition of the forcing relation does not have the right definitional complexity because of the first level of the hierarchy.
+The partial order $(\TT, \leq)$ being non-computable, the usual inductive definition of the forcing relation does not have the right definitional complexity already for deciding $\Sigma^0_1(G)$-properties of the generic object.
 We shall therefore define a custom forcing relation for $\Sigma^0_1$ and $\Pi^0_1$ formulas.
 At higher levels, the complexity of the partial order is absorbed by the complexity of the forced formula, and therefore one can use the standard inductive definition of the forcing relation.

 \begin{definition} We define inductively a forcing relation for arithmetic formulas as follows:\\ For $\phi(G,x)$ a $\Pi_0^0$ formula: \begin{itemize} \item $T \Vdash (\exists x)\phi(G,x)$ if $ (\exists \ell)(\forall \sigma \in 2^{\ell} \cap T)(\exists x \leq \ell) \phi(\sigma,x)$, \item $T \Vdash (\forall x) \neg \phi(G,x)$ if $(\forall \sigma \in T)(\forall x) \neg \phi(\sigma,x)$. \end{itemize} For $\phi(G,x)$ a $\Pi_n^0$ formula for $n \geq 1$: \begin{itemize} \item $T \Vdash (\exists x) \phi(G,x)$ if $ T \Vdash \phi(G,a)$ for some $a \in \NN$, \item $T \Vdash(\forall x) \neg \phi(G,x)$ if $(\forall S \leq T) S \not \Vdash (\exists x) \phi(G,x)$. \end{itemize} \end{definition}